 Dementia vs Alzheimer’s

-Dementia is not necessarily a disease, but a term used to describe overall symptoms associated with the decline in one’s mental ability in their daily life.
+Dementia is not necessarily a disease.
+It’s actually a term for the overall symptoms associated with the decline in one’s mental ability.
 The older we get, the chance to develop dementia heightens.
-However, dementia can also be temporary or in some cases even reversible when brought on by drug interaction or nutrition.
+However, dementia can also be temporary and in some cases even reversible.
+But this is only when brought on by drug interaction or nutrition.

 The most common type of dementia is Alzheimer’s disease.
-While occasional forgetfulness is commonly experienced as you age, Alzheimer’s is not a normal part of the aging process.
+Occasional forgetfulness is common as you age.
+However, Alzheimer’s is not a normal part of the aging process.
 Unlike dementia, Alzheimer’s is not reversible.

-High deposits of proteins on the outside and inside of brain cells interfere in brain activity and make it difficult for the brain to function properly.
+High deposits of proteins on the outside and inside of brain cells interfere in brain activity.
+This makes it difficult for the brain to function properly.
 Damage to the brain does not produce immediate symptoms and can go undetected.
 Diagnosing Alzheimer’s is impossible while a person is alive.
-There is testing specialists and doctors can do to determine whether or not it’s Alzheimer’s.
+There is testing specialists and doctors can do to determine whether it’s Alzheimer’s.
 Examining the brain in autopsy is the only way to confirm Alzheimer’s.
-At this time there is no cure for Alzheimer’s.
+Presently, there is no cure for Alzheimer’s.

 Dementia vs. Alzheimer’s Symptoms